How Often Should You Shower? 3 Ways To Decide, Derms Say

 Even if you have super-dry or eczema-prone skin, you'll still want to hop under the running water—just make sure it's not too hot.
 Hot water can dry the skin further; rather, "take lengthy showers in tepid water, staying under the water until your fingertips get wrinkled," says Ciraldo.
 "This is a sign that you have tremendously rehydrated your skin."
 Then just pat dry and apply an occlusive agent to seal in the moisture—you should be good to go.

-On the other hand, if you have oily skin and are prone to breakouts (especially on your chest and back), you may need to cleanse quite frequently.
+On the other hand, if you have oily skin and are prone to body breakouts (especially on your chest and back), you may need to cleanse quite frequently.
 "Take a cool shower after working out or after any other activities where you may be sweating," says Ciraldo.

 If you have no specific skin issues (and you're not an athlete or need a good after-work shower), Ciraldo says you can pretty much shower—or not—as often as you like; see what works best for your skin type and experiment.
-Even if you aren't showering every day, be sure to steer clear of soaps with sulfates or artificial fragrance: "These can irritate and dry out even normal skin," Ciraldo adds.
+Even if you aren't showering every day, be sure to steer clear of soaps with sulfates or are heavily fragranced fragrance: "These can irritate and dry out even normal skin," Ciraldo adds.

 How much is too much?

-You'll know you're over-showering if you're facing drier, redder, itchier skin, says Ciraldo.
+- Dry skin: You'll know you're over-showering if you're facing drier, redder, itchier skin, says Ciraldo.
 It doesn't mean you're doing anything wrong (the change in weather could be to blame!), but it's important to be mindful of the signs so you can scale back.
 Of course, check in to see if you've introduced some new cleansers to your shower routine; it could be irritating ingredients that are causing the inflammation, not necessarily how many times you're lathering up.

 How do you know when it's not enough?

-A somewhat easier tell-all sign: If you're not showering enough, the easiest way to tell is, you know, body odor.
+- Smell: A somewhat easier tell-all sign: If you're not showering enough, the easiest way to tell is, you know, body odor.
 Especially in hotter weather when you're prone to sweat, you may want to up your shower frequency if you're smelling a bit ripe.

-Another sign you need more shower time?
+- Body acne: Another sign you need more shower time?
 Breakouts.
 If you're facing some clogged pores, it may be a sign that sweat keeps getting lodged in your follicles.
 As mentioned, take a cool shower and see if your breakouts subside.
 "You may even want to take a shower twice a day," says Ciraldo, if your breakouts still aren't letting up.
 That's not to say showering is the be-all and end-all cause of your clogged pores; there could be a multitude of reasons you're noticing breakouts in those areas (not all of them related to your shower habits), so you should definitely talk to your dermatologist if you're still stumped.

 The bottom line.